 This general street market has over 100 stalls selling food and non-food items.
-It is located just west of the city centre at Ten Katestraat just off the main shopping street Kinkerstraat.
+It is located just west of the city centre at Ten Katestraat just off the main shopping street Kinkerstraat and close to De Hallen.
 You will find plenty of Dutch and ethnic fare on offer.
 Open Monday to Saturday 0900-1800.

 This is a popular general market with over 230 stalls every Saturday 0900-1700 running along the Lindengracht street in Amsterdam’s Jordaan district.
 A decent range of items are found on sale including fresh food, clothes, leatherware, household products and cycles.

 The Jordaan area also hosts a 150 stall general market along Westerstraat every Monday 0900-1300.
 It sells food and non-food items though it is known as the Lapjesmarkt, specialising in fabric and textiles including new and vintage clothing.

 There are organic farmer’s market (boerenmarkt) held weekly in Amsterdam.

 Noordermarkt (Saturday 0900-1600) – held in the picturesque square of the Norderkerk church in Amsterdam’s Jordaan district, just round the corner from the Lindengracht market.
 With a friendly atmosphere, the Noordermarkt hosts organic (bio) food producers/specialists selling a wide variety of tasty and sustainable products – fruit and vegetables, meats, cheese, fish, bread and more.
 There is also a small flea market running alongside which offers all manner of bric-a-brac – from designer furniture, clothes, jewellery to old books and records.
 The flea market is also open Monday 0900-1300.